Lcfvs/yld/README.md

 Finally, the generators also have a `close()` method to free the memory used by the generator, & a `throw()` method to throw an error.

-### The yielded style programming :
+### The yielded style programming

-Based on this discovery, I thought it should be possible to assign to the current context (scope)  variable, the result of an asynchronous function and then continue the process.
+From this discovery, I thought it could be possible to assign to the current context (scope) variable the result of an asynchronous function and then to continue the process.

-Thus was born **yld** (pronounced yielded).
+Thus, **yld** was born.

-It is a tool that allows you to turn a generator into a list of instructions that run one after the other, as if it were a simple function but waiting for the response of asynchronous functions when necessary.
+This is a tool that allows you to transform a generator into an instructions list that run one after the other, as if it were a simple function but waiting for the response of asynchronous functions when necessary.

-In addition, it adds a notion of relationship between the different scopes and allows you to not have to pass the variables from one scope to another, to treat the response.
+Moreover, it adds a relationship notion between the different scopes and allows you to not pass the variables from one scope to another in order to treat the response.

-You can read the how-it-works & example files in the [examples directory](https://github.com/Lcfvs/yld/tree/master/examples).
+You can find how it works and exemple files in the [examples folder](https://github.com/Lcfvs/yld/tree/master/examples).

-As you can see, there are very few functions, you only pass the arguments your function need and, especially, the process stops at each `yield`, allowing you to retrieve a value on the same line the call to an asynchronous function, as if it wasn't.
+As you can see, this is just few functions.
+You only pass the arguments your function needs and, especially, the process stops at each `yield`, allowing you to retrieve a value on the same line that the asynchronous function call.

 ### Notes :

-The ES6 generators are a possibility of further improvement of JavaScript, to use **yld** in **Node.js**, you need a Node.js version >= 0.11.x, using the `--harmony` flag.
+The ES6 generators are still a feature to come in JavaScript.
+To use **yld** in Node.js, you need a **Node.js version >= 0.11.x**, using the **--harmony flag**.